PyGSDR/PyGS/README.md

   ```

-- The GSR function includes some calculations, e.g., HT frame analysis, MVAB, etc. Users can also run these functions independently.
+- The GSR function includes some calculations, e.g., HT frame analysis, MVAB, etc,. which can be run independently.
   - For HT analysis, please see [instruction_HT_analysis](https://github.com/PyGSDR/PyGS/blob/main/instruction_HT_analysis.md).
   - For MVAB frame, please see [instruction_mvab](https://github.com/PyGSDR/PyGS/blob/main/instruction_mvab.md).

 ## Citations and References
 - If using GSD, please cite [Hu et al. 2018](https://doi.org/10.3847/1538-4365/aae57d) & [Chen and Hu 2022](https://doi.org/10.3847/1538-4357/ac3487).
 - If using GSR, please cite [Hu & Sonnuerup 2002](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2001JA000293) & & [Chen and Hu 2022](https://doi.org/10.3847/1538-4357/ac3487).
 - Flux rope events using the original GSD are available on [flux rope database](http://www.fluxrope.info).
+- Python files for the original GSD are available on [Dr. Jinlei Zheng's GitHub](https://github.com/AlexJinlei/Magnetic_Flux_Rope_Detection).

 ## Acknowledgements
-We thank the help and previous work of Dr. Jinlei Zheng who created the original GSD.
-We acknowledge the funding NASA 80NSSC23K0256.
+We thank the help and previous work of Dr. Jinlei Zheng who created the original GSD, and acknowledge the NASA 80NSSC23K0256 for funding.

 ## Notes
 @Jun 27, 2023: This is a beta version.